-The WooCommerce System Status report is a vital tool for troubleshooting issues with your site.
-With a wide variety of sections and fields, you can check software versions, server settings and WordPress configuration.
+The WooCommerce System Status report is useful for troubleshooting issues with your store.
+Containing a wide variety of information and tools, you can check software versions, server settings, and more from within.

-3. Select Get System Report and copy/paste it into your Support Ticket, if you’re still having issues.
-The information included will help our support team solve the issue more quickly.
+- Select Get System Report and copy/paste it into your Support Request, if you’re still having issues.
+The information included will help our support team narrow down the issue much quicker.

 WordPress Environment ↑ Back to top